BSc Economics and Accounting (LN14)

 This course provides you with rewarding opportunities to participate in a summer internship and the Bristol PLUS Award.

-You'll also benefit from the Professional Liaison Network, which runs a professional mentoring scheme with alumni, insight talks and internships.
+You'll also benefit from the Professional Liaison Network within the faculty, which runs a professional mentoring scheme with alumni, insight talks and internships.

 Previously, graduates have gone on to work for the Bank of England, JP Morgan, UBS, PwC, KPMG, EY, Microsoft, IBM and many other blue-chip organisations.

 This course is accredited by the following organisations

 The Association of Chartered Certified Accountants (ACCA) for the purpose of exemptions from some professional examinations.

 Institute of Chartered Accountants in England and Wales (ICAEW) The Institute of Chartered Accountants in England and Wales (ICAEW) for the purpose of exemption from some professional examinations.
 The University is recognised as an ICAEW Partner in Learning, working with ICAEW in the professional development of students.

 Institute of Chartered Accountants in Scotland (ICAS) Accredited by the Institute of Chartered Accountants Scotland (ICAS) for the purpose of exemption from some professional examinations.